andrsam/urlshortener/README.md

 # urlshortener

-Assignment: Make an HTTP service that serves to shorten URLs, with the following functionalities:
+HTTP service that serves to shorten URLs, with the following functionalities:

  - Registration Web address (API)
  - Redirect client in accordance with the shortened URL